datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
 You can use BETWEEN to return values in a range.
 Your results will include the values you specify.
-The first query includes 1 and 3
+The quantity column includes 1 and 3
 You can negate this by preceding BETWEEN with the 'NOT' keyword